Muhafize/printf/README.md

 All your header files should be include guarded
 Note that we will not provide the _putchar function for this project GitHub
 There should be one project repository per group.
-The other members do not fork or clone the project to ensure only one of the team has the repository in their github account otherwise you risk scorin
+The other members do not fork or clone the project to ensure only one of the team has the repository in their github account otherwise you risk scoring
 Compilation
 Your code will be compiled this way:
 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c